richsalz/tls12-frozen-old/draft-rsalz-tls-tls12-frozen.md

 threat in practice, that allows e.g. obtaining secret cookies in a web setting.
 Refer to {{RENEG1}}, {{RENEG2}}, {{TRIPLESHAKE}} for elaboration.
 In light of the above problems, {{!RFC5746}} specifies an extension that prevents this category of attacks.
-To securely deploy TLS 1.2, either renegotiation must be disabled entirely, or this extension must be present.
-Additionally, clients must not allow servers to renegotiate the certificate during a connection.
+To securely deploy TLS 1.2, this extension must be present.
+Additionally, clients must
+not allow servers to renegotiate the certificate during a connection.
+And further, TLS exporters cannot be used for authentication without an additional extension, "Extended Master Secret"; see {{!RFC7627}}.

 Secondly, the original key exchange methods specified for the protocol, namely RSA key exchange and finite field Diffie-Hellman, suffer from several